 He needed one this summer.
 Since graduating from Michigan State in 2002, the side-arming right-hander had spent every year in some sort of pro ball or another, except in 2005 when an elbow injury almost wiped out his career.
 Only one of those 11 seasons was spent in affiliated baseball -- 2003 with Brewers Class A affiliate Beloit; the others came in semi-pro leagues spread across the continent.

-But after two seasons with the Sonoran/Peoria Explorers in 2012 and 2013, their Freedom Pro Baseball League folded, and Huizinga, at 34, was without a pro league.
+But after two seasons with the Sonoran/Peoria Explorers in 2012 and 2013, their Freedom Pro Baseball League canceled its 2014 season, and Huizinga, at 34, was without a pro league.
 There was a local men's league in Glendale, Arizona.
 There were local kids he took under his wing as a coach.

 And there was the pitching tunnel.
 Every day, he threw in his backyard with his vision blocked -- except for the strike zone, where he had hoped to make a living for so long.